WiiLink24/grassland/docs/ci-cd-pipeline.md

 - `docker`: To try to create a new Docker image of the project.
 - `artifact`: To try to generate and upload the relevant artifact files of the project (binary executables for example).

+!!! warning
+    Be aware that the GitHub repository is setup that if the last uploaded commit to the `main` branch doesn't pass the global checks (`just check` on the root of the repository) creating new tags will be refused to ensure integrity.